Comparing Creative Commons with Copyright

 Creative Commons (CC), sometimes referred to as “copyleft,” gives creators a choice in how they allow others to use their creations, whether text, pictures, songs, or other forms.

 Creative Commons and other commitments to openness are gaining momentum in many environments: open access, open data, open source, open pedagogy, etc. In this module we concentrate on Creative Commons and its support of open educational resources, more commonly known as OER.
-We explore how high-quality OER, with their ability to be reused and often remixed, can replace high-cost commercial resources in your courses.
+We explore how high-quality OER, with their ability to be reused and often remixed, can replace high-cost commercial resources in your courses when adopted.
 Beyond saving your learners money, these OER can boost learning in your courses.
-With careful curation, you can design and develop courses that include content tailored to your specific learners’ need, modelling your preferred approaches and strategies.
+With careful curation, you can design and develop courses that include content tailored to your specific learners’ need, modelling your preferred pedagogical approaches and strategies.

 Licensing under Creative Commons covers: